kubewarden/docs/docs/introduction.md

-Kubewarden is a [Kubernetes Dynamic Admission Controller](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) that validates incoming requests using policies written in WebAssembly.
+Kubewarden is a [Kubernetes Dynamic Admission Controller](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) that validates incoming requests against WebAssembly policies.
+The policies can be developed in any programming language that generates WebAssembly binaries.

 ## What is WebAssembly?